Universal Time Frame

 In America an app is available to give a warning of impending earthquakes, from measurements of Earth tremors on the West Coast facing the Pacific Ocean, the largest and most destructive body of water pressure on the planet.
 The warning might only be a few seconds before it strikes but even this is believed to trigger a reaction that might save many lives.

-Synchronised clocks and watches allowed the first Rail Roads to operate according to a time table within a Time Zone.
+Synchronised clocks and watches allowed the first Rail Roads to operate according to a time table set down within one Time Zone.

-International Airlines require the date to be synchronised in order to operate a time table according to greater distances covered over longer periods of time.
+International Airlines require the date to be synchronised in order to operate a time table covering greater distances over longer periods of time.

 Travel Agents and Airlines need the Calendar Clock to measure Time over long distances to simplify the calculation of Departure and Arrival Times.
 The Calendar Clock can be developed as a clock or a watch or an app and used to keep account of the Time and Date whenever and wherever people have a need of it.

 I made the original prototype with three cardboard discs rotated by hand to set the Time Zones according to the time on my watch and the Date on the Calendar.
-Manufactured in this way it replaces conventional calendars, with the added advantage of showing the time of day in every Time zone and the Time of Year according to the Seasons upon arrival at any destination or when in contact with people in distant places.
+Manufactured in this way it replaces conventional calendars, with the added advantage of showing the time of day in every Time zone and the Time of Year according to the Seasons anywhere on Earth.

 Later I aligned the Date and Time frames to fix and synchronise the Time and Date, with just one disc of the earth rotating upon it.